 2. Excitement about Trying Something Different from the Status Quo

 Many people are attracted to doing something different.
 We see ourselves as radicals, those who go against the status quo.
-Something about DMM and CPM strategy interests you because its different from the norm.
+Something about DMM and CPM strategy interests you because it’s different from the norm.
 You are tired of “church as usual.”
 Again, this hunger and willingness to do things in new ways are not bad.
 But it won’t get you to a movement.

 3. Belief that DMM and CPM strategy works